Mazda Bongo: Fourth generation (SK/SL; 1999–2020)

 In June 1999, a new generation of Bongo vans and trucks went on sale, which were also rebadged as the Mazda E-series, Ford Econovan, Mitsubishi Delica Van/Truck, and Nissan Vanette.
 This model adopted the SK platform which was based on the previous generation SS/SE model.
 This was sold at various Mazda, Mazda Anfini and Mazda Autozam dealers.
-In August 20, 2010, an upgraded Bongo truck/van were officially released in Japan.
+On August 20, 2010, an upgraded Bongo truck/van were officially released in Japan.

 Mazda's difficult business environment at the time meant they could not afford to build a full brand new platform.
 A petrol 1.8-litre EGI F8-E with 90 PS and a diesel 2.2-litre R2 with 79 PS were available.
 Mazda announced that this is the last generation of in-house designed Bongo vans and trucks in March 2012.
 Mazda discontinued the Bongo in 2020 and it will focus on fuel efficient passenger cars.